dzackgarza/Notes/URS - Research Proposal and Personal Statement.md

 ## Timeline

-Over the course of 3 months, we hope to cover enough relevant material for me to understand a number of relevant papers written in this area - this may end up being equivalent to the content that might be covered over the span of several advanced graduate courses.
-Some relevant results appeared papers from the 1950s and 60s, which may be approachable early in the project, while papers published after 1990 may require more research into modern development.
-A sample timeline is as follows:
+Over the course of 3 months, we hope to cover enough material for me to understand a number of relevant papers written in this area - this may end up being equivalent to the content that might be covered over the span of several advanced second-year graduate courses.
+Some relevant results appeared in papers from the 1950s and 60s, which may be approachable early in the project, while papers published after 1990 may require more reading and research into modern developments.
+A tentative timeline is as follows:

 - 6/25